Marina Bay MRT station: Train Rides on Rainy Days

 Train Rides on Rainy Days by Nah Yong En is a series of fourteen raindrop pictures displayed at the CCL platform.
 One side is themed to greenery, while the other reflects 'blue evenings', contrasting with the orange pillars of the station.
 The raindrops in each picture produce inverted images of the area depicted.
 Intended to bring "a refreshing element of nature" into the underground station, the work represents scenes seen by commuters as they gaze out of the window from a train whenever it rains.

 Nah had originally used the photographs as guides for his own paintings displayed at his graduation ceremony.
 The LTA architect Andrew Mead then recommended to the Art Review Panel that the station use Nah's set of photos.
 According to Nah, the work came from his fascination with looking out of the trains' windows, which he said not many commuters do.
 The photographs for this project were reshot in higher quality using a new camera that could capture the raindrop up close, allowing it to look sharp against the blurred background.
 Nah's main issue was taking the pictures under the right lighting conditions.
 The buildings would appear dark under rainy clouds if his camera was exposed to the sky, but the sky would appear washed out if the buildings were shot under better lighting conditions.
 To obtain the appropriate balance of light, Nah took his images during the short period after rain stopped falling.

-These photographs were taken along the North South and East West lines.
+These photographs were taken along the North–South and East–West lines.
 Initially, Nah's two paintings at the graduation ceremony were to be displayed with his raindrop images.
 However, the Art Review Panel felt the paintings did not complement the photographs well, so they were replaced by two additional images.

 Walking into The Interstitial

-Walking into The Interstitial by Tan Ling Nah is a collection of charcoal sketches scanned and printed on vitreous enamel panels.
-The sketches depict various urban spaces, including book alleys and roofs.
-They were merged to form surrealistic murals with the trompe l’oeil effect, giving the impression of a larger space.
+Walking into The Interstitial by Tang Ling Nah is a collection of charcoal drawings scanned and printed on vitreous enamel panels.
+The drawings depict various urban transitional spaces, including alleys, corridors and void decks.
+They were merged to form surrealistic murals with the trompe l'oeil effect, giving the impression of a larger space.
 These scenes were derived from Shenton Way, Cecil Street and Raffles Place, thus connecting the old financial district of Shenton Way with the new financial district of Marina Bay.